-This innovative version of the German expressionist classic "Nosferatu" premiered to a sell out audience at the Glasgow Film Festival in February 2009.
-It has also been presented at the Inverness Film Festival and the Barbican Cinema in London.
+This stunning version of the German expressionist classic "Nosferatu" was originally successfully premiered to a sell out audience at the Glasgow Film Festival in 2009.

 "A stunning presentation."